nsshommo/jaycuthrell.github.io/disclosure/index.md

 As of January 2016, VCE is now the Converged Platforms Division of [EMC](http://www.emc.com/futureready).
 (Please see the addendum at the bottom of this page.)

 As of August 2016, the Dell and EMC [transaction](http://www.emc.com/about/news/press/2016/20160830-01.htm) is set to close on September 7, 2016.
 (Please see the addendum at the bottom of this page.)

+As of September 7, 2016, I am a Director within the Global Office of the CTO for the Converged Platforms and Solutions Division of [Dell EMC](http://www.vce.com).

 I’ve also been the managing principal of my own consulting practice and had interesting gigs with other companies as well.
 [My abreviated CV](/resume/) is exclusively availabe on this website and other variations elsewhere on the Internet are considered deprecated.